What can I expect when I visit Rose Hill?

 What opportunities are there for fellowship?

 While many of our activities are informal and unplanned, we have several activities that are scheduled throughout the year for our family.
 Every member is part of a smaller fellowship group that meets frequently for Sunday potluck lunches and other events.
-Many gather one Friday out of every month to eat together and spend a couple of hours in fellowship and singing.
+Many gather on a Friday evening every month or so to eat together and spend a couple of hours in fellowship and singing.
 Several of our members participate in a slow-pitch softball league, and many go camping together several times a year.
 We also have an annual Family Fun Day.
 Most often on a Saturday during the fall, this special day typically includes a cookout and lots of games and activities, but it is especially a day devoted to spending quality time as a church family.

 How do I become a member of Rose Hill?